• Home

 Rapid City to Badlands National Park

 We drove from Rapid City along SD Highway 44 past Scenic and Interior, turning left after Interior and driving up the 377 and entering the park through the Badlands Interior Entrance.
 This is a beautiful scenic drive to enter the park and is much more pleasant than simply driving the I-90 to get into the park.
 Plus it’s the best route through Badlands National Park to begin at the Ben Reifel Visitor Center.
+This is the best of the Badlands entrances to ensure you start your trip at the visitor centre!

 Entering Badlands National Park

 In my opinion, the best route through the Badlands starts at the Badlands Interior Entrance.
-The park costs $20 to enter (and this ticket lasts for 7 days), but for us, it was more cost effective to have purchased the Interagency Annual Pass ($80) as it includes over 2,000 recreational areas including the Badlands, Yellowstone National Park, Grand Teton National Park and Colorado National Monument (all of which we visited on our road trip).
-The other bonus of the annual pass is that at some parks (such as Yellowstone) there is an ‘express queue’ for those with passes and you get to skip the long queues.
+The park costs $30 to enter (and this ticket lasts for 7 days), but for us, it was more cost-effective to have purchased the Interagency Annual Pass ($80) as it includes over 2,000 recreational areas including the Badlands, Yellowstone National Park, Grand Teton National Park and Colorado National Monument (all of which we visited on our road trip).

 Ben Reifel Visitor Center